jlie10/SelfSacrifice/README.md

   		# In return, heroes are honored (admired) by society
   		self.honoring(Cowards, Heroes)

 `Honoring` calls `pantheon` with a local `social_admiration` variable, which represents the total amount of admiration that is 'avaialable' for heroes (to compete over).
-In this base scenario, this is a given (and is the product of an 'Admiration' parameter and total population size).
+In this base scenario, this is a given (and is the product of an `Admiration` parameter and total population size).

 'Competition' between heroes for social admiration is defined by `pantheon`.
 Degree of competition depends on a `HeroCompetivity` parameter (0: equalitarian pantheon; 100: winner-takes-all; anything in between: geometric repartition).